 For those of you looking for new holiday traditions, consider having Thanksgiving breakfast on the North 40.

-So around 7:30 or 8 Thanksgiving morning, you?ll find me in our kitchen slicing potatoes and firing up several frying pans full of oil.?
-And I?ll still be talkin? like a cowboy, consarn it, even if nobody else wants to.?
-Now where?s that woman got to??
+So Thanksgiving morning, you’ll find me in the kitchen slicing potatoes and firing up several frying pans full of oil.
+And I’ll still be talkin’ like a cowboy, consarn it, even if nobody else wants to.
+Now where’s that woman got to?
 I need my socks darned.